 The word “cancer” can strike fear in your heart.
 Recently, my daughter was telling me about a lady who just learned she has the same type of aggressive breast cancer that I had (Triple Negative).
 She said, “Mom, I’m sure glad we’re over that!”
 I told her I would never be “over” it.
-There are follow up doctor visits and although I don’t worry about the cancer reoccurring, it is always in the back of my mind.
+There are follow up doctor visits and although I don’t worry about the cancer recurring, it is always in the back of my mind.

 I’m sitting in the oncology waiting room as I write this.
 As my eyes scan the room, I feel out of place and am disturbed.
 It is obvious there are some very sick people here.
 After multiple visits and four years later, it is still surreal.